Spoiwo

 Spoiwo is a musical group created in 2009 in Gdańsk, Poland.
 Until the end of 2018, the band had five members.
 In 2019, two of the members left the band (Simona Jambor and Paweł Bereszczyński), and instead they were joined by Patryk Piątkowski.

 On 13 March 2015, Spoiwo released their debut album, Salute Solitude.

 They played at many post-rock festivals, including Dunk!festival, Whoneedslyrics?! festival, and various Polish events such as OFF Festival and Expect Delays Fest.
-They have shared the stage with bands like God is an Astronaut, Maybeshewill, Explosions in the Sky, Sleepmakeswaves, and many more.